glncy/express-typescript-prisma-serverless-template/README.md

-# Typescript + Express + Serverless + Prisma
+# Express + TypeScript + Prisma + Serverless Template
-This is a template for a Typescript + Express + Serverless + Prisma project.
+This is a template for a Express + TypeScript + Prisma + Serverless projects.